mwhsu/shoutout-24c1d/content/pages/index.md

   - type: features_section
     title: Why Shoutouts?
     features:
-      - title: Get up and running quickly
-        content: >
-          Five minutes or less.
-No joke.
-One form and you're ready to go.
-We are also available for any questions you may have.
-        align: left
-        image: images/shoutout Logo (2).png
-        image_alt: Feature 1 placeholder image
-        image_position: right
-        actions: []
       - content: >
           Micro-influencers typically drive higher ROI than larger general-audience influencers.
 By creating micro-influencer campaigns